EdmundLeex/photogrify.me/README.md

 # Photogrify.me
 www.photogrify.me

-Photogrify.me is a webapp for managing private photos.
-Built with React.js & Ruby on Rails, it aims to provide user a seamless experience of photo organization and worry free storeage on the cloud.
+Photogrify.me is a web app for managing private photos.
+Built with React.js & Ruby on Rails, it aims to provide user a seamless experience of photo organization and worry free storage on the cloud.

 ## Features
 A single page app that provides a few features to offer user an intuitive